meha-goyal/gpt3-chatbot-qoom/README.md

 <h2 id="pythonapi">2.
 Use Python and Open AI API to develop the backend chatbot</h2>

-Most of the following work will be done in one python file (app.py).
+Most of the following work will be done in a single, new python file called app.py.

 Here is the setup for the python file and API we will be using:
 ```python